robertvunabandi/6036/README.md

 Various Machine Learning related algorithms from MIT 6.036 Intro to ML class.
 All code snippets are written in `Python3` syntax assuming [`numpy`](http://www.numpy.org/) is installed and imported as **`np`**.

+# UPDATE

+As of Friday, April 6th, 2018 at 2:15 AM, I have stopped updating this github.
+The reason being that implementing more advanced algorithms, such as Gradient Descent or Neural Network Gradient descent, cannot be done with short, simple code snippets.
+These are systems that require a whole class of objects, operations, and optimizations.

 # NOTES

 Algorithms are listed in order of how they were introduced throughout the course.